The Best Outdoor Activities near Minneapolis

 Hunting

-• If you enjoy hunting for white-tail deer, you’ll find an abundance of them in Central Minnesota, in Itasca State Park in Park Rapids—home of Minnesota’s oldest state forest.
+If you enjoy hunting for white-tailed deer, you’ll find plenty of them in Central Minnesota, particularly in Itasca State Park in Park Rapids, which is home to Minnesota’s oldest state forest.
 This park offers hunters a quiet, “old-school” experience because it has limited road access and doesn’t allow all-terrain vehicles.
-Hunters can only take bucks with at least three points on one side of their antlers.
 A fun feature of Itasca State Park is that it is the headwaters of the Mississippi River!
-Itasca State Park offers limited road access and bans all-terrain vehicles, so it is a peaceful and unique hunting experience.
-As many as 40 deer per square mile reside in the park.
-Hunters are restricted to bucks with at least three points on one side of their antlers.
+The park is also home to approximately 40 deer per square mile.
+Hunters are only allowed to hunt bucks with at least three points on one side of their antlers.

-Superior National Forest in Duluth, is a massive (3.9 million acres) forest that is home to a deer population with an amazing 20 to 30 deer per square mile.
-For hunters looking for a somewhat different experience, a canoe trip on one of the lakes within the national forest is a unique and fun way to cover more ground.
+Superior National Forest in Duluth is a massive forest, covering 3.9 million acres, and is home to a deer population ranging from 20 to 30 deer per square mile.
+For hunters seeking a unique experience, a canoe trip on one of the lakes within the national forest offers a fun and different way to explore the area.

-• If you are a bird hunter, you will want to check out Detroit Lakes.
-You’ll find an abundance of ruffed goose in nearby forests to the northeast.
+If you are a bird hunter, you will want to check out Detroit Lakes.
+You’ll find an abundance of ruffed goose in nearby forests.
 Clay County, to the west, is a hotbed for hunting prairie chickens.
 However, prairie chickens are not covered under normal small game licenses, so If you plan to hunt prairie chickens, you will need a special prairie chicken license.

 Bass Fishing